Sometimes Iceland can be known for some pretty unappetizing foods – fermented shark, sheep head, ram testicles! But it’s not all like that, I promise.

 The drive from Akureyri to West Iceland (or Westfjords) can get a little slow, and it’s nice to have a place to get out to stretch your legs.

 Hlaðan kaffihús in Hvammstangi is a cute little cafe near the harbor.
-Inside is so cozy and full of vintage decor.
+The inside is so cozy and full of vintage decor.
 You will find the usual coffee and cakes, and a few food items on the menu.

 Bonus!
 Hvammstangi is a very common area to see seals!